OpenBB-finance/OpenBB/website/content/terminal/reference/alt/covid/ov.md

 ---
 title: ov
-description: This ov page includes historical cases and deaths by country, along with usage instructions and on-page parameters.
+description: "This ov page includes historical cases and deaths by country, along with" usage instructions and on-page parameters.
 keywords:
 - ov